How It Works

 Is BOGO free better than 50% off everything?

 If you are buying exactly two identical items, BOGO Free and 50% off both give you the same total.
 However, 50% off is better if you only want one item.
-BOGO Free forces you to buy two to get the discount, which may lead to spending more overall.
+BOGO Free forces you to buy two to get the discount.

 How do I calculate my actual BOGO savings?